wesleyfongchong/website-content/post/pug/index.md

 What is Pug?
 It's a template engine for server-side Node.js applications.

 Express is capable of handling server-side template engines.
-Template engines allow us to add data to a view, and generate HTML dynamically.
+Template engines allow us to add data to a view and generate HTML dynamically.

-Pug is a new name for an old thing.
+Pug is the new name for an old thing.
 It's _Jade 2.0_.

-The name was changed from Jade to Pug due to a trademark issue in 2016, when the project released version 2.
-You can still use Jade, aka Pug 1.0, but going forward, it's best to use Pug 2.0
+Due to a trademark issue, the name was changed from Jade to Pug when the project released version 2 in 2016.
+You can still use Jade (aka Pug 1.0), but going forward it's best to use Pug 2.0.

 > Also see the [differences between Jade and Pug](https://pugjs.org/api/migration-v2.html)

 Express uses Jade as the default.
-Jade is the old version of Pug, specifically Pug 1.0.
+As mentioned above, Jade is the old version of Pug - specifically Pug 1.0.

 Although the last version of Jade is 3 years old (at the time of writing, summer 2018), it's still the default in Express for backward compatibility reasons.

-In any new project, you should use Pug or another engine of your choice.
-The official site of Pug is <https://pugjs.org/>.
+Pug's official website is <https://pugjs.org/>.

-## How does Pug look like
+## How does Pug look?

 ```pug
 p Hello from Flavio